 If you’re planning on Camping In Oklahoma State Parks, check out our Top 10 places to camp below.

 I have lived in Oklahoma all my life and I remember as a child my grandmother would play “Destination Unknown” with us.
-That meant whenever my grandmother called us grandkids on the phone and yelled “Destination Unknown” we new she was coming to pick us up to go somewhere special, we just didn’t know where.
+That meant whenever my grandmother called us grandkids on the phone and yelled “Destination Unknown” we knew she was coming to pick us up to go somewhere special, we just didn’t know where.
 Usually we would hit up the local state parks for some fun.

 Did you know that Oklahoma has 32 state parks that are perfect for the beginner camper as well as the experienced camper?
 Most of them offer picnic grounds, playgrounds for kids, electric hookups, flush toilets, showers, grill boxes and more.
 Just be sure that you check whatever location you choose to visit ahead of time to see what is available.
+Oklahoma has over 455 campgrounds

 The Best Time to Go Camping In Oklahoma State Parks:

 Camping Oklahoma State Parks can be a lot of fun if you plan your trip wisely.
 The Summer months in Oklahoma can get pretty hot, with record heat in July and August.
-So if you are not a fan of the heat then the best times to camp are in the Spring or Fall.
+So if you are not a fan of the heat then the best times to camp are in the spring or fall.

 The weather is fairly mild in September or October which is perfect for campfires and S’more making.
 Mornings can be chilly so you will want to dress in layers.